kiranbakale/AMI-Readme/docs/environment_advanced_services.md

 :information_source:&nbsp; This config is the same for custom PostgreSQL databases that have been provisioned outside of Omnibus or Cloud Services.
 Although please note, in this setup it's expected that HA is in place and the URL to connect to the PostgreSQL instance never changes.

+:information_source:&nbsp; The Toolkit will attempt to do some database preparation by default when it's given external databases, such as creating users.
+However, this may not be compatible with your specific database depending on your setup.
+Refer to the [Database Preparation](#database-preparation) section below for more info.

 As detailed in [Database Setup Options](#database-setup-options) GitLab has several potential databases to configure.
 This section will start with the combined non Geo route with additional guidance given for the alternatives.

 The required variables in Ansible for this are as follows: